ACzarto/P2_Bootstrap_Particle_Filter/README.md

 and the noise $$v_n \sim \text{Cauchy}(0, 0.02)$$

-The following figure show the estimation trajectory in comparison with the real trajectory
+The following figure show the estimated trajectory obtained by the filter in comparison with the real trajectory

 ![PF](Tracking.png)